-It’s the first full month of spring and we’re celebrating the beauty of the season and the bounty of our planet.
-Let the elements touch your senses with a fun filled month of wildflowers, star gazing and top it off with the ninth annual Taste of Calaveras culinary extravaganza!
+It’s the first full month of spring, and we are celebrating the beauty of the season and the bounty of our planet.
+Let the elements touch your senses with a fun filled month of wildflowers, bike rides, and star gazing!
 Read on and start making plans.

 Wildflower Train Rides

 April 10, 11, 17, & 18, 2021

 Railtown 1897 State Historic Park

 Corner of 5th Ave. & Reservoir Road, Jamestown, CA 95327

 Click here for more ideas of when and where to see the wildflowers in Calaveras County.

 Stroll Through the Past.
 Come relive the 49er gold rush at the Angels Camp Museum at 753 South Main Street open Thursday through Sunday 10:00 AM to 4:00 PM.
 See one of the largest covered wagon and stagecoach collections in the country that is open to the public.
 Located where the Angels Mine used to be, the museum still has the mine’s overshot wheel standing in its original location.